Banks

 What is a BIC or SWIFT code?

 A SWIFT or BIC (Business Identifier Code) can be used interchangeably.
-It is a unique code of the bank, which consists of 8 or 11 characters and is used when making payments abroad.
-Each bank that uses the SWIFT system has its identifier (number of certain and unique characters).
+It is a unique bank code consisting of 8 or 11 characters used when making payments abroad.
+Each bank that uses the SWIFT system has its identifier (a number of specific and unique characters).

 What is the SWIFT and IBAN code?